What is 'augmented blended learning'?

 - Test, test, test..

 In order to create AR / MR apps for educational purposes, planning and coordinating are essential.
 Equally important is the required technical expertise.
-Please find a flowchart below as a guide through the process of app creation described in main components of conceptual and practical development.
+Please find a flowchart on the right as a guide through the process of app creation described in main components of conceptual and practical development.
 Please consult the screencasts for technical tutorials through Vuforia AR in Unity, and app development for the MS Hololens.